What is Open Access publishing?

 Increase the dissemination of your publications

-- Studies have shown that making your publications OA will increase their dissemination and may increase the number of times they are cited, (Kullman, 2014) and (Research Information Network, 2014 (pdf)).
+- Studies have shown that making your publications OA will increase their dissemination and may increase the number of times they are cited, (see for example Kullman, 2014).

 Comply with funder policies

 - Funders increasingly require research publications are made OA.
-OA publications are eligible for future REF assessment exercises; non-compliance with funder policies may jeopardise future funding.
+Publications need to be OA for REF assessment exercises.
+UKRI Research Councils require stringent requirements on funded papers, non-compliance with funder policies may jeopardise future funding.